 Second, collaborative feedback SPEEDs up the necessary iterations

-Third, Collaboration results in more CONNECTIONS to people that can help push a good idea forward.
+Third, Collaboration results in more CONNECTIONS with people who can help push a good idea forward.

 Fourth, Teams provide ENERGY and help overcome the expected resistance